ShaymaaShoman/ShaymaaShoman/README.md

 - :zap: I practice on real sites.

-- :mailbox:How to reach me: https://www.linkedin.com/in/shaymaa-shoman-b8340a1b3/<br/>
+- :mailbox:How to reach me: this Linkedin https://www.linkedin.com/in/shaymaa-shoman-b8340a1b3/<br/>
+ - :mailbox:How to reach me: this email shemooshoman@gmail.com<br/>

 </div>
 <div>